HISPlayer/UnityWebGL-SDK/hisplayer-api.md

   * **DEBUG** : Logs messages useful for debugging and troubleshooting purposes, typically only visible during development.
   * **NONE** : No log messages will appear.

 These log levels are represented as an enum of integers, so every type of log whose representative integer is greater or equal to the established log level will be shown.
-Code example:
+The log levels are represented as follows:

 ```cs
 public enum LogLevel